I was practising natural medicine up to 2010 when my father happened to need help with his Latin teaching, which he was doing over the internet.

 To see how people have gained from my teaching, my testimonials are perhaps the best evidence, and I hope you will look at these.

-Even more vivid may be just one not untypical piece of anecdotal evidence.
-I recently set as a test an English sentence to translate into a Latin sentence to a student of mine aged twelve whom I had been teaching Latin for two years.
+Even more vivid may be a rather typical piece of anecdotal evidence.
+I gave a fairly testing English sentence to translate into Latin to a student of mine aged twelve whom I had been teaching Latin for two years.
 He took twenty minutes over it, and got it completely right.
-As it happens, exactly the same sentence had been given earlier to an eighteen-year-old who had just an A* in his Latin A-level and was about to go to Cambridge to read Classics there.
-In that very same sentence he made no fewer than twelve mistakes.
+That very same sentence had been given earlier to an eighteen-year-old who had just got an A* in his Latin A-level and was about to go to Cambridge to read Classics there.
+He made no fewer than twelve mistakes.
 Yes, twelve.
+Nothing could show up more clearly the difference in effectiveness between the traditional tried-and-tested teaching and even the best of the modern ones, or for that matter, the extent to which the collapse of the learning caused by the modern methods is disguised by the system of marking in present-day exams.

 Pupils’ and parents’ testimonials about my teaching methods and results can be seen HERE.